OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-20.md

 ## Acts 20:38

-What grieved them most was his statement that they would never see his face again.
+Their greatest sorrow was his statement that they would never see his face again.
 Then they accompanied him to the ship.